lucky-vers/Cryptonite-Taskphase/Writeup.md

 # Level 0 → Level 1

 The password for Level 1 is stored as plaintext in a file called readme in the home directory.
-Thus, we use the `cat` shell utility to show it.
+Thus, we use the `cat` shell utility to show it

 ```
 bandit0@bandit:~$ cat readme
 NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
 ```

 The `cat` command simply outputs the contents of a file to the terminal.
-We run the same ssh command used for bandit0, but with the username being bandit1 instead.
+We run the same ssh command used for bandit0, but with the username being bandit1 instead

 ```
 ~ $ ssh bandit1@bandit.labs.overthewire.org -p 2220